-B.E.D is an autonomous coalition of tenant associations & organized-tenants fighting landlord harassment, disrepair, rising rent & threats of eviction.
+B.E.D is an autonomous union of tenant associations & organized-tenants fighting landlord harassment, disrepair, rising rent & threats of eviction.

 Below is our organizational Points Of Unity, drafted and formalized Spring 2022.